Star Tours – The Adventures Continue: Music

-John Williams, who composed the music for all the main Star Wars saga films, approached Walt Disney Imagineering about writing the music for the attraction.
+John Williams, who composed the music for all the main Star Wars saga films, approached Imagineering about writing the music for the attraction.
 After evaluating the storyboards of the ride sequences, Williams determined that a newly written musical score was unnecessary.
-Instead, Williams suggested that the on-ride music should be the original cues from the films, along with unused passages from the film scores that he and his music editor found.
+Instead, Williams suggested that the on-ride music should be existing themes and cues from the films, along with unused passages from the film scores that he and his music editor found.
 Michael Giacchino provided additional arrangements of various Star Wars themes for use in the commercials and pre-show videos in the attraction.
 Also, the signature Star Tours logo chimes, composed by Richard Bellis, remained in the attraction.

 Ride system

 The attraction combines high-definition video, a Dolby 3D high-definition screen, an improved motion simulator and several newly added special effects and Audio-animatronics.

 Similar to its predecessor, Star Tours – The Adventures Continue utilizes the same hydraulic motion base cabin, patented as Advanced Technology Leisure Application Simulator (ATLAS), which features several degrees of freedom, including the ability to move 35 degrees in the X-Y-Z plane.
 In the original version, passengers rode in a vehicle named the "StarSpeeder 3000".
 Since the new attraction is set before the original film, the new ride vehicle is referred to as a "StarSpeeder 1000".
 The motion simulator itself was originally manufactured by Rediffusion Simulation.